omarryhan/spotilities/README.md

 ## Tools and tech

-Spoxify is built using Next.js (a React framework) and it is a [static](https://nextjs.org/docs/advanced-features/static-html-export) website.
+Spotilities is built using Next.js (a React framework) and it is a [static](https://nextjs.org/docs/advanced-features/static-html-export) website.

 **More tools being used:**